 This week’s post is going to cover all things Nashville, Tennessee!
 I visited my cousin Melinda at Vanderbilt over President’s Day weekend in 2017 and stayed in Music City for 3 nights & 4 days.
-I loved Nashville!
-It’s the perfect place to visit for a few days with your girlfriends (especially if you’re 21!).
+I loved this city!
+Nashville is the perfect place for a girl’s trip (especially if you’re 21!).
 Pour yourself a cup of something warm and read all about how to spend a long weekend in Nashville!

 Day 1: Centennial Park & Grand Ole Opry